oktay-acar/google-clone/google-1998-clone/README.md

 ## Description

-A simple clone of of Google's homepage as it appeared in 1998.
+A simple clone of Google's homepage as it appeared in 1998.

 It uses basic HTML and CSS to recreate the look and feel of the original site, offering a nostalgic glimpse into the early days of Google.